 Standard Features of an Above Knee Prosthesis

-Socket – This is the part of the artificial limb that your stump (residual limb) fits into.
+Socket – This is the part of the artificial limb that your residual limb fits into.
 It can be made of thermoplastic, metal or laminated material.

 Knee Joint – There are various types of knee joint.
 Some are designed to swing; others are designed to stay in a locked position for walking but can be unlocked for sitting.
 Note: Prosthetic knee-joints are only used when your amputation is at a level through the natural knee-joint or higher up the leg.